daverted/oo-docker-local-collector/README.md

 __*Please note, this is not an official OverOps repository or Docker image*__

+> Running the `collector` and the `agent` on the same container or instance is not recommended outside of evaluation or other very specific circumstances.
+It almost always makes more sense to use the `remote collector` configuration.

 This image contains an [OverOps](http://www.overops.com) Agent which talks to a Local Collector.
 The Agent attaches to a single JVM running a sample application which generates errors.
 More info on this image can be found on [DockerHub](https://hub.docker.com/r/timveil/oo-docker-local-collector/).

 Although the image contains defaults for all *build* arguments (see `docker build` and `--build-arg`), to function properly, the image must be built with actual values from your environment or passed to the image using the appropriate *run* time environment variable (see `docker run` and `-e`).
 This image accepts the following parameters.